rylanharper/nitrogen/README.md

 ### Localization

 To support international currencies and localized experiences, enable Markets within your Shopify admin dashboard.
-Navigate to `Settings` → `Markets` → `Preferences` and configure your global currency markets.
+Navigate to `Settings` → `Markets` and configure your global currency markets by either selecting `International` or `Add Market`.
 This allows customers to view prices in their local currency and switch between markets.

 ### Filtering Products